401(k) Calculator 2026 | Retirement Savings, Employer Match & ROTH Scenarios

 Tap to view the answer

-How does the calculator model employer match and IRS 401(k) limits?
+How does this calculator model employer match and IRS limits?

 Tap to view the answer

-How does the calculator model employer match and IRS 401(k) limits?
+How does this calculator model employer match and IRS limits?

 Tap to view the answer

-The engine applies your employer match percentage up to the match limit you specify, then enforces the 2026 IRS combined annual additions limit of $70,000 on each employee + employer total.
-If your salary, contribution rate, and match would exceed this cap, the calculator proportionally scales employer contributions back to stay within the legal limit.
-The IRS employee elective deferral limit of $23,500 (plus any applicable catch-up) also constrains your employee contributions individually.
+The engine applies your employer match percentage up to the match limit (commonly 0–6% of salary), then enforces the 2026 IRS combined limit of $70,000 total (employee + employer).
+If your salary, contribution rate, and match would exceed $70K, the calculator proportionally scales back employer contributions.
+The employee elective deferral limit of $23,500 (plus catch-up) also applies individually.
+Example: $200K salary, 20% employee contribution ($40K), 5% employer match ($10K).
+Total = $50K (under $70K limit, both apply fully).
+But: $500K salary, 20% employee, 5% match = $150K proposed.
+Calculator caps contributions to $70K total—excess removed from employer match first.

 How does a 401(k) expense ratio affect my retirement outcome?